hashicorp/packer/website/source/docs/builders/osc-bsusurrogate.html.md

 -&gt; **Note:** Packer uses pre-built OMIs as the source for building images.
-These source OMIs may include volumes that are not flagged to be destroyed on termination of the instance building the new image.
+These source OMIs may include volumes that are not flagged to be destroyed on termination of the virtual machine building the new image.
 In addition to those volumes created by this builder, any volumes inn the source OMI which are not marked for deletion on termination will remain in your account.